Sargon II (video game): Development

-The Spracklens made significant improvements on the original program and released Sargon II.
-In 1978 it tied for third at the ninth North American Computer Chess Championship despite being seeded ninth of 12 entries.
-Sargon finished only behind Belle and Chess 4.7, and defeated AWIT—running on a $5 million Amdahl mainframe—amazing the audience.
-That year they published a series of articles in BYTE on computer chess programming, stating "we think it would be nice if not everyone had to reinvent the wheel".
+The Spracklens, developers of Sargon, made significant improvements and released Sargon II.
+In 1978 Sargon II tied for third at the ninth North American Computer Chess Championship despite being seeded ninth of 12 entries.
+It finished only behind Belle and Chess 4.7, and defeated AWIT—running on a $5 million Amdahl mainframe—amazing the audience.
+That year the Spracklens published a series of articles in BYTE on computer chess programming, stating "we think it would be nice if not everyone had to reinvent the wheel".

 Sargon II was ported to a variety of personal computers popular in the early 1980s.
-The game engine featured multiple levels of lookahead to make it more accessible to beginning chess players.
+The game engine has multiple levels of lookahead to make it more accessible to beginning chess players.
 BYTE in 1980 estimated that Sargon II had a 1500 rating at the highest tournament-time difficulty level, and speculated that it was the best chess program for sale, including dedicated devices.

+Sargon 2.5, sold as a ROM module for the Chafitz Modular Game System, is identical to Sargon II but adds pondering.
+It received a 1641 rating at the Paul Masson tournament in June–July 1979, and 1736 at the San Jose City College Open in January 1980.